 6.1 This chapter establishes the requirements for the Responsible Authority to ensure that statutory obligations for identifying all MAPPA offenders immediately after sentence are fulfilled and that the MAPPA Co-ordination Unit for each area is informed of all MAPPA offenders in the community.

-Standard - Every MAPPA offender is identified in one of the three MAPPA categories
+Standard - Every MAPPA offender is identified in one of the four MAPPA categories

-Category 1 - Registered sexual offender.
+Category 1 - Subject to sexual offender notification requirements.

 Category 2 - Violent offender or other sexual offender.

 Category 3 - Other dangerous offender.